Lyle-Tafoya/OpenCGE/README.md

 ## OpenCGE

 OpenCGE 3D game engine using component-based design in C++.
-While the libraries being used are all cross platform, I only intend to officially support GNU/Linux operating systems.
+While the libraries being used are all cross platform, I only intend to officially support SteamOS and other GNU/Linux operating systems.
 Compile on Windows or OSX at your own risk.

 ### Current State